 How TCLBANKER operates on infected systems 🛡️

 TCLBANKER uses social engineering to deceive the user, pretending to be a known contact or a financial institution.
-When the attachment is opened, the malware installs and begins logging keystrokes, capturing screens, and accessing the device's banking applications.
+When the attachment is opened, the malware installs itself and begins logging keystrokes, capturing screens, and accessing the device's banking applications.
 It also hijacks SMS notifications to steal verification codes.
 Its ability to spread like a worm through WhatsApp and Outlook contacts amplifies the attack's reach, turning each victim into a new infection vector.

 Because yes, the same old phishing, but on steroids 😅